fnordoglargh/BoardGameLeague/README.md

 ### Compiling on and running on your own

 You need Visual Studio 2017 to build BoardGameLeague.
-I tried to keep dependencies as flat as possible. `grip` is needed to generate the HTML documentation (from the ABOUT.md).
+I tried to keep dependencies as flat as possible.
+`grip` is needed to generate the HTML documentation (from the ABOUT.md).
 If you don't want to install grip, simply comment or remove this line from the build events:

 ```
 grip "$(ProjectDir)\..\ABOUT.md" --export "$(ProjectDir)\bin\Debug\about.html
 ```

+Apart from that *Build Solution* will work out of the box.

 ## Features